Cifar Library and Demo¶

 )

-// settings is bound to a "-set" flag to be used to set context hyperparameters.
+// settings is bound to a "-set" flag to be used to set model hyperparameters.

-// createDefaultContext sets the context with default hyperparameters
+// createModelStore sets the store with default hyperparameters

 // Model type to use: valid values are fnn, kan and cnn.